keithknott26/prometheuslog/README.md

 # prometheuslog
-Tail Multiple log files at once, expose metrics about these log files to promtheus.
+Tail Multiple log files at once, expose metrics about those log files to promtheus.

 ## Description
 This app represents an easy way to monitor (tail) multiple application log files and expose a /metrics endpoint with stats about that same log file.
 The metrics exposed are in prometheus format so they can easily be scraped and imported into grafana.